tani/wikibox/README.md

 # WikiBox

 WikiBox is inspired by [MDWiki](https://github.com/Dynalon/mdwiki/), which is a static site generator without any building steps.
-MDWiki works with jQuery and Bootstrap 3, and WikiBox modernize it using Bootstrap 5 to be faster and beautiful.
+MDWiki works with jQuery and Bootstrap 3, and WikiBox modernize it using ESModules and Bootstrap 5 to be faster and beautiful.
 Of course, LaTeX syntax equations are also upgraded to MathJax v3.

 ## Features